-FINDING #1: error.
-The proposed zoning amendment is necessary to correct a manifest Arguments To date, no arguments in support or in opposition have been submitted or identified by staff.
+FINDING #1: error. and the proposition of the propo Arguments To date, no arguments in support or in opposition have been submitted or identified by staff.
 Staff Evaluation There appears to be no manifest error in the Town's Zoning Atlas.